tomboygitty/Munch-Good/README.md

 The app is largely successful for our limited scope.
 User credentials are stored locally to track the amount of each nutrient that have been consumed.
 A variety of foods show how different choices can affect one's overall health.

 ## Individual Responsibilities
-`Stephen Fox` - Project Manager, General Concept, Graphic Design, Front-End `Anissa Bartley` - Content Manager, General Concept, Presentation, Styling `Tom Elliott` - Back-End, General Concept, Repo Management/Deployment
+`Stephen Fox` - Project Manager, General Concept, Graphic Design, Front-End<br />
+`Anissa Bartley` - Content Manager, General Concept, Presentation, Styling<br />
+`Tom Elliott` - Back-End, General Concept, Repo Management/Deployment

 ### Challenges